I am currently seeing a limited number of clients in person on Mondays. All other client sessions are being conducted online using Skype/Zoom.

 This offers an option to get the support you need the way you want.

-I am a registered HCPC registered counselling psychologist and a BACP registered psychotherapist with experience across a diverse range of issues including substance use, anxiety, depression, trauma, personality disorders, self-harm in addition to many more concerns.
+I am a registered BPS and HCPC registered chartered counselling psychologist (CPsychol, DPsych) and a BACP registered psychotherapist with experience across a diverse range of issues including substance use, anxiety, depression, trauma, personality disorders, self-harm in addition to many more concerns.
 Deciding to engage with psychological therapies means finding the right therapist for you.
 I work in a practical and down to earth way that is geared towards helping you make the most out of therapy, at a pace that works best for you.
 Using a collaborative approach we will work together to explore and unravel the issues that are bringing concern to your life.
 I am here to listen, to be with, to empathise and to support you as best I can.

 There are no expectations from me for how you should engage with therapy.
 What I aim to provide is a space that makes you feel comfortable and safe to express yourself.
 My doctoral training and clinical exposure has given me the skills and experience to practice across a wide range of evidence-based theories and techniques such as existential, psychodynamic and CBT therapies